klever-io/klever.net/README.md

 ## Examples

 The [`demo`](demo/) directory provides runnable examples that demonstrate how to use the Klever .NET SDK for different blockchain operations.
 Here are some of the included examples:

+---

+## Contributing

+We welcome contributions!
+Please see our [Contributing Guide](CONTRIBUTING.md) for details on:

+- Setting up your development environment
+- Submitting issues and pull requests
+- Code style guidelines

+## Code Style

+This project follows [Microsoft C# Coding Conventions](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions).
+See [CODE_STYLE.md](CODE_STYLE.md) for project-specific guidelines.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.